mojomojo1/bootkon/docs/labs/5_dataplex.md

 6. Optionally add a description
 7. Browse the bucket name and choose `{{ PROJECT_ID }}-bucket`.
 8. Select the bucket
 9. Let's skip upgrading to the managed option.
 When you upgrade a Cloud Storage bucket asset, Dataplex removes the attached external tables and creates BigLake tables.
-We have already created a biglake table in Lab 2 so this option is not necessary.
+We have already created a BigLake table in Lab 2 so this option is not necessary.
 10. Optionally add a label
 11. Click <walkthrough-spotlight-pointer locator="semantic({button 'Continue'})">Continue</walkthrough-spotlight-pointer>
 12. Leave the discovery setting to be inherited by the lake settings we have just created during lake creation steps.
-Click on continue.
+Click on <walkthrough-spotlight-pointer locator="semantic({button 'Continue'})">Continue</walkthrough-spotlight-pointer>.
-13. Click submit.
+13. Click <walkthrough-spotlight-pointer locator="semantic({button 'Submit'})">Submit</walkthrough-spotlight-pointer>.

 Now let's add another data assets but for the bootkon-curated-zone: